 The Study's Findings

-The research utilized a combination of high-resolution topo-bathymetric surveys and numerical modeling to investigate how the Narrowneck reef has influenced sediment transport and morphological changes around the structure.
+The research utilised a combination of high-resolution topo-bathymetric surveys and numerical modelling to investigate how the Narrowneck reef has influenced sediment transport and morphological changes around the structure.

 Key findings include:

-• Sand Bypassing: Contrary to initial expectations, the study revealed that sand can bypass the MPAR around its offshore end.
+Sand Bypassing: Contrary to initial expectations, the study revealed that sand can bypass the multipurpose artificial reef around its offshore end.
 This was not anticipated during the reef's design phase and has not been widely reported in literature on similar structures.

 Implications and Future Directions

-Future research should continue to focus on the long-term performance of MPARs, exploring their impacts under varying environmental conditions and their potential role in climate change adaptation strategies for coastal communities as costal erosion solutions.
+Future research should continue to focus on the long-term performance of multipurpose artificial reefs, exploring their impacts under varying environmental conditions and their potential role in climate change adaptation strategies for coastal communities as costal erosion solutions.
 The insights gained from studies like this are invaluable for policymakers, and environmental managers in designing and implementing effective coastal protection measures that harmonize with recreational and ecological objectives.

 The study can be found, on Research Gate.